LaunchPadLab/lp-hoc/docs.md

 ## modal

-A function that returns a React HOC for creating modals using the [`redux-modal`](https://github.com/yesmeck/redux-modal) library.
+A function that returns a React HOC for creating modals.

-The wrapped component will receive the following props
+This HOC is dependent on the [`redux-modal`](https://github.com/yesmeck/redux-modal) library.

+The following functions are available on the wrapped component:

+-   `show`: Shows the modal.
+-   `hide`: Hides the modal.
+-   `destroy`: Destroys the modal.

 **Parameters**